luismacode/contact-manager/README.md

 The user will be able to sort the items based on the following criteria:

 - Default: The order of creation of the elements.
-- By name, ascending alphabetic: Sorted alphabetically (a-z).
+- By name: Sorted alphabetically (a-z).
-- By role: Sorted by role.
-First "Customer", second "Sponsor" , then "Supplier" finally "other".
+- By role: Sorted by role."Customer", "Other", "Sponsor" and "Supplier" respectively .
 - By status: By its state, first Available and then Unavailable.

 The user will not be able to simultaneously use the available items filter and the order by status.